DaVanMonet/DaVanMonet/example/components/OnSitePreview.md

 npm run dev
 ```

-## nopreview 2.
-Add the script for On Site Preview in your other project
+## 2. Add the script for On Site Preview in your other project
 The port is dependant on the port you set in the configuration.

 ```html